opendocsg/slw-judgments-backfill/2017_SGHC_91/report.md

 **Introduction**

-1       On 8 February 2017, I delivered my judgment in this action – _Parakou Shipping Pte Ltd (In Liquidation) v Liu Cheng Chan and others_ [2017] SGHC 15 (“the Judgment”).
+1       On 8 February 2017, I delivered my judgment in this action – _Parakou Shipping Pte Ltd (In Liquidation) v Liu Cheng Chan and others_ <span class="citation">[2017] SGHC 15</span> (“the Judgment”).
 The plaintiff, Parakou Shipping Pte Ltd (In Liquidation), did not succeed in all of its claims against the six defendants; I found each defendant liable for one or more claims.

 2       On 13 March 2017, I heard the parties on the question of costs in this action and made several orders.
 The parties subsequently sought clarification regarding disbursements and I clarified my order on 19 April 2017.
 In summary, I made the following costs orders: